Webgardener/bbl-ansible-vault/README.md

 Together with the prerequisites listed above, the scripts contained herein will let you create a new VM with a simple `vagrant up` that install a running instance of Wordpress using Ansible-vault to encrypt passwords.

-The purpose of this POC is to see ansible-vault in action but once the box is provisioned, feel free to go to 192.168.50.50 in your browser to begin the famous WordPress 5-minute install ^^
+The purpose of this BBL is to see ansible-vault in action but once the box is provisioned, feel free to go to 192.168.50.50 in your browser to begin the famous WordPress 5-minute install ^^

 ## Getting Started